joaomrcsmartins/sfl-for-microservices-via-log-analysis/microservices-debugging-tool/README.md

 The represents the Method Entity, created when the log contains relevant data about the invoked method.
 Since log uniformity is not assumed or always feasible, the tool accepts the two levels of granularity and ranks the two types together.

 After receiving all the data, the communication is shutdown (manually with CTRL+C, or by sending stop messages to the channels) and collected entities are merged into unique entities with their references.
+In case the data is read from files, this step is skipped.

 The analysis is the first part of the SFL techniques, which tracks the *hit spectra*, i.e., when an entity is executed or not in each unique request (execution).
+For service entities, their values are attenuated with the average of their children entities (method) replacing its original value.

 Once that is complete, the ranking of the entities takes place, by applying one or more metrics currently available, and merging them using a common operator (mean or median at this moment).
 Finally the ranked entities are sorted and the final result saved into a JSON file to be analyzed by the developer.